mrybs/slinn/README.md

 HttpJSONResponse(status='this action is forbidden', _status='403 Forbidden')

-# HttpJSONAPIResponse is like HttpJSONResponse, but it sets Access-Control-Allow-Origin to '*'
+# HttpJSONAPIResponse for responding JSON and it sets Access-Control-Allow-Origin to '*'

 HttpJSONAPIResponse(code=43657, until=1719931149)
 ```